Muslim Traveler & Halal Guide to Córdoba

 Royal hammam remains near the Alcázar.
 Showcases the engineering and importance of water in Al-Andalus.

-Explore the baths →Alminar de San Juan
+Explore the museum →Alminar de San Juan

 A remarkably preserved 10th-century minaret that now serves as a church bell tower.
 One of the purest examples of Umayyad architecture still standing in the city.